 - What will I post?
 Effective social media relies on stories and ideas that are unique, engaging and visual.

 - What and who is my audience?
 Who you intend to engage with your content ultimately determines whether or not a social media account is right for you.
 Social media is public; if you intend to communicate with an internal audience, consider an alternative mode of communication.

 - How comfortable am I engaging with the public?
 Social media is a form of two-way communication.
 Administrators/editors must be comfortable answering questions and responding to comments in a public forum.
-You must also be prepared to deal with a crisis, should one arise.
+You must also be prepared to manage negative comments or deal with a crisis, should one arise.

 - Do I have the time to do this well?
 Social media management is time-consuming work.
 The Office of Public Affairs monitors the university’s accounts several times each hour, and sometimes outside normal work hours.
 Social (and all digital) media are rapidly evolving and must be updated frequently — this goes beyond just posting to the account; it includes responding to comments, answering questions and contacting with communicators across the university.

 Setting up an approved USM social media account

 All university-affiliated social media accounts must be approved by the Office of Public Affairs.
 Requests for university social media accounts must be submitted in writing to the Office of Public Affairs prior to account creation, via the Social Media Account Request Form.

 The Office of Public Affairs reserves the right to deny a request for a new social media account if it is determined another strategy would be more effective, or if a similar account exists which may be utilized.

 Once you receive a response from the Office of Public Affairs, you must meet with the university’s social media administrator to discuss social media goals and strategy.
 All social media accounts acting on behalf of USM must include the university’s social media manager and director of communications as administrators on their page.
 This is in place in case of emergencies, for when the regular page administrator needs assistance or to serve as a bridge during times of page administrator transition.